snadnee/php-abo-generator/README.md

-# Laravel ABO files generator
+# PHP ABO files generator

 This package can be used for generating ABO files which can be used for importing into internet banking.